mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-1.md

 In this first part of the CUBArnetes series, we mainly talked about the infrastructure side of things.
 In recent years it has become comparibly simple to create those infrastructures through the raise of cloud computing and their various machanisms to create & manage different infrastructure artifacts like databases and so on.

 Still there is some work to do because even this infrastructure has to be defined and at least configured at a high level.
 Terraform does a great job on this angle.
 With Terraform we describe infrastructure in a declarative way.
-It will deal with all the necessary API calls to the cloud providers and with the module mechanism gives us a PaaS like abstraction for creating infrastructure dependencies.
+It will deal with all the necessary API calls to the cloud providers and the module mechanism gives us a PaaS like abstraction for creating infrastructure dependencies.

 Now that the infrastructure is ready to be used and all the dependencies are in place, the next part deals with deploying the application onto the running cluster.